Currently viewing

 While degradation depends on a number of variables, coatings isolate the metallic substrate from direct contact with the environment and delay the arrival of reactants at the interface.

-Figure below, coatings tend to contain pores and virtual pores (regions of poor cross-linking), as well as both internal and interfacial defects.
+However, as presented in the Figure below, coatings tend to contain pores and virtual pores (regions of poor cross-linking), as well as both internal and interfacial defects.
 As a result, Underfilm Corrosion is still likely to develop in time.

 When a metal corrodes, it experiences a change in mass as a function of exposure time.
 Mass Loss is, in many respects, the reference measurement against which all other techniques are assessed.
 While Lorenz and Mansfeld [Corros.
 Sci., Vol. 21, p.
 647 (1981)] demonstrated the association between EIS data and the corrosion rate for bare metals in 1981, the analogous relationship for polymer-coated metals was not accurately defined until almost 20 years later.